 How it works

-Players are assigned to age brackets to limit communication between children and adults.
+Players are assigned to age groups, with chat limited to people in the same or neighbouring age group.
 Under 13s are prohibited from sending direct messages outside of a game.

 Players can buy ‘Robux’ to pay for in-game items.
 They can also trade items with other players.
 Players can also pay to do things like create a private ‘server’ to play a game only with friends.